andrea-ga/computational-intelligence/labs/lab2/README.md

 </br>
 `All benchmarks are created from Nim(5) and played againts the pure_random agent on a total number of 100 matches.`
 </br>
-The optimal strategy gets to achieve around 70% of winning probability, which is good...
+The optimal strategy gets to achieve around 70% of win rate, which is good...

 ![immagine](https://github.com/andrea-ga/computational-intelligence/assets/55812399/464fea43-4c7d-4f02-80ae-d55471033db9)